 You may not have come to New Orleans to get your fortune read, take a tour of a cemetery, or check out an ostrich race (yes, they really do have that), but you’re here and who knows when you’re going to be back.
 Spend a little time while you’re visiting to really enjoy the wide variety of activities the Big Easy has to offer.
 You may be surprised at all the attractions offered in the area, but if you’re short on time and want to find out the best, must-do thing is, consider asking a local.
 They’re always full of insight and can surely point you in the right direction.
 You’ll definitely want to take full advantage of the great food New Orleans has to offer.
 If you’ve never been to New Orleans you’ve probably never had a real, authentic beignet or po’boy and once you do, there’s no competition and no going back.

 Don’t Overpay For Your Stay Or Entertainment

 There are many ways to save money when you’re planning a trip to New Orleans.
-One way is to look into a package deal.
-You may be able to bundle your hotel room with your plane tickets, or find a discount hotel deal with some passes to a local attraction included.
+One way is to look into packages like an all inclusive offer where you can get your hotel room and plane tickets in one shot, or a discount hotel deal like the ones StayPromo provides that bundle in multiple room nights or even include passes to some of the local attractions.
 You may want to consider not staying directly in the French Quarter, too.
-The hotel rates are usually inflated and many complain that the non-stop noise from the partiers make it hard to sleep.
+The hotel rates are usually inflated and many complain that the non-stop noise from the partygoers make it hard to sleep.
 Also, don’t buy the first deal you see.
 Look around, compare prices, look for promo codes and maybe even make some phone calls and try to negotiate a better rate on your hotel room.
-Also, the New Orleans Pass can save you hundreds of dollars for things you’re probably going to end up doing anyway and their convenient mobile app helps you get in free to many museums and attractions.
+Also, using all-in-one multi attraction passes like the New Orleans Pass can save you hundreds of dollars for things you’re probably going to end up doing anyway and their convenient mobile app helps you get in free to many museums and attractions.

 A Few Items To Pack Right Now